cse151a-nba-project/milestone-3/README.md

 We want to experiment with polynomial regression next because it can model relationships between variables that are not linear, capturing more complex patterns in the dataset.
 Given the nature of sports statistics and team performance metrics, the relationship between the input features (advanced player statistics) and the output (team win percentages) might not be linear but could have a polynomial relationship.
 Polynomial regression can provide a better fit to the dataset by adding degrees of freedom through higher-order terms, potentially reducing the underfitting observed with the linear regression model.

 Planned Strategy:
-We plan to experiment with different polynomial degrees to find the optimal level of complexity that improves the model's performance without leading to overfitting.
+We plan to experiment with different polynomial degrees to find the optimal level of complexity that improves the model's performance without overfitting.
 This involves transforming our input features into polynomial features and then applying linear regression to these transformed features.
 Cross-validation will be used to evaluate the model's performance and prevent overfitting by selecting the degree of the polynomial that provides the best generalization to unseen data.

 Deep Neural Network (DNN) Regression